European casinos

 Fractional (UK odds)

-For instance, fractional odds of 2/1 mean the punter will win 2 units for every 1 unit they wager.
+For instance, fractional odds of 2/1 mean you win 2 units for every 1 unit you wager.
 The numerator stands for the total profit you are likely to win, while the denominator is the stake.

 American odds

 In other words, American odds with a negative sign tell you how much you win to bet to win €100.
-Also, if a team has negative odds, that’s the favourite team.
+Also, if a team has negative odds, that means they are the favourites to win.

 Popular European Payment Methods